rumkit/TTSBot/README.md

       TorrServer__User: #torrserver user
       TorrServer__Password: #torrserver password
       TorrServer__Url: #torrserver url e.g. http://127.0.0.1:8080
+      TorrServer__RewriteUrl: #OPTIONAL if provided, the bot will use this url when generating playable links.
+Useful when the bot runs on the same host as the TorrServer
-      Telegram__AllowedChatId: #OPTIONAL if provided, bot will process any commands only from the specified chat
+      Telegram__AllowedChatId: #OPTIONAL if provided, the bot will process any commands only from the specified chat
 ```